Achieving energy performance in your commercial kitchen.

-Check out our tips for managing energy usage in your commercial kitchen, plus see if you’re eligible for special incentives that help offset the cost of selecting equipment that is right for you.
+Check out our tips for managing energy usage in your commercial kitchen and advice on selecting equipment that can help you save.

 Why ENERGY STAR® is truly the star of your kitchen.

 Whenever possible, opt for ENERGY STAR-rated products and appliances.
 They use 10 to 50 percent less energy and water than standard equipment, which makes a big impact over time.

 - Using ENERGY STAR-certified computers in your kitchen helps save energy all day.
 Save even more energy by turning computer monitors off at the end of the day.
 Screensavers don’t save energy.

 - ENERGY STAR refrigerated vending machines—new or rebuilt—are 50 percent more efficient than standard models, offering improved compressors, fan motors, lighting and low-power modes.
 Some models even feature energy savers that turn down lights and cooling until someone approaches the machine.